 The top of Mount Royal is divided between the park and two large cemeteries, the Catholic Notre-Dame-des-Neiges cemetery and the nondenominational Mount Royal cemetery.
 Both of these can be interesting walks: together they form a necropolis among the largest in the world.

 The stadium dominates an area now known as Espace pour la vie, which includes the Botanical Garden (best in summertime, but with large greenhouses worth a visit any time of year) and the Insectarium.
-These now form part of the Espace pour la vie, which also groups the new Planetarium and the Biodome in the same area; tickets can be bought to enjoy more than one of these installations during a single visit – see the official website grouping them all.
+These now form part of the Espace pour la vie, which also groups the new Planetarium and the Biodome; tickets can be bought to enjoy more than one of these installations during a single visit – see the official website grouping them all.

 Across Pie-IX from the stadium is the Dufresne-Nincheri museum, originally built as a grand mansion.
 The Olympic park also contains Saputo Stadium, home of the Impact soccer team, a cineplex, the Maurice Richard arena, and also an internationally known, if unofficial, skateboarding venue.